 Why Readiness Matters More Than Speed

 There's a common pattern in SaaS: a big enterprise prospect sends over a security questionnaire, your sales team panics, and suddenly everyone wants SOC 2 Type II done in 90 days.
 The pressure to move fast is real.
 The cost of moving too fast is realer.
+Working with a SOC 2 compliance consultant or running readiness internally, the answer is the same: build the controls first, then bring in the auditor.

 A typical SOC 2 audit engagement runs $30,000–$80,000 depending on scope and auditor.
 Start the clock before your controls are in place and you're either delaying the report (and the deal) or scrambling to remediate gaps while being observed.
-Neither is good.
+Neither outcome is good.

 This checklist covers the 12 areas that matter most in the months before you engage your auditor.